IntuitionMachine/RLGenerateAndTest/README.md

 # Abstract
 General value functions (GVFs) have proven to be effective in answering predictive questions about the future.
 However, simply answering a single predictive question has limited utility.
-Others have demonstrated further utility by using these GVFs to dynamically compose more abstract questions \cite{representingknowledge}, or to optimize control \cite{modayil2014prediction}.
+Others have demonstrated further utility by using these GVFs to dynamically compose more abstract questions, or to [optimize control](http://www.aaai.org/ocs/index.php/WS/AAAIW14/paper/view/8740).
 In other words, to feed the prediction back into the system.
 But these demonstrations have relied on a static set of GVFs, handcrafted by a human designer.

-In this paper, we look to extend the Horde architecture \cite{sutton2011horde} to not only feed the GVFs back into the system, but to do so dynamically.
+In this paper, we look to extend the [Horde](https://www.cs.swarthmore.edu/~meeden/DevelopmentalRobotics/horde1.pdf) architecture  to not only feed the GVFs back into the system, but to do so dynamically.
 In doing so, we explore ways to control the lifecycle of GVFs contained in a Horde - mainly to create, test, cull, and recreate GVFs, in an attempt to maximize some objective.
 \end{abstract}

 ## Background